icons8/lunacy-docs/docs/tools_new.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_select_elements_inside_group.png" height="auto"><source src="/public/tools_select_elements_inside_group.mp4" type="video/mp4"></video>

-Then, switch the selection to the other layers in the group simply by clicking them.
+Then, switch the selection to the other layers in the group by clicking them.

 ## Frame tool

 **Frames** work like containers for your layers.
-They’re more versatile than layers in a lot of ways and are especially convenient when you’re designing for a specific device or screen size.
+They’re more flexible than layers in a lot of ways and are especially convenient when you’re designing for a specific device or screen size.

 Press `A` to activate the **Frame tool** and drag over the canvas to create a frame: